Skip to Content

 Key Takeaways

-• Start with the right machine and supplies – You’ll need a quality beginner sewing machine ($120-$450), fabric scissors, pins, needles, and all-purpose thread to build your foundation toolkit.
+• Start with a basic machine and essential tools – You’ll need a $120-$300 beginner sewing machine, fabric scissors, pins, measuring tape, and all-purpose thread to build your foundation without breaking the bank.

 Choosing a Sewing Machine